harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS_PUBLIC.md

-# T3 Track Leaderboards  (Unofficial)
+# T3 Track Public Dataset Leaderboards  (Unofficial)

-Please note that all rankings are currently unofficial due to the following reasons:
+Please note that all rankings and winners are currently unofficial due to the following reasons:
 * All [open tasks and issues](TASKS_ISSUES_RESOLUTIONS.md) must be resolved.

-## Final Rankings On Private Query Set

-*Not yet available*

-## Rankings On Public Query Set
+## Rankings By Category

 ### Rankings By Submission Name (alphabetical)